We Need to Rethink Benchmarking in Anomaly Detection: Scenario-specific Benchmarking

-In our opinion, \textbf{treating all benchmark datasets equally when evaluating algorithms and seeking the best overall performance hinders scientific progress in anomaly detection}.
+In our opinion, treating all benchmark datasets equally when evaluating algorithms and seeking the best overall performance hinders scientific progress in anomaly detection.
 We base this position on our observation that an aggregated view overlooks the characteristics of specific applications.

-Because there are so many applications, it is impractical to compare anomaly detection algorithms for each one separately.
-Therefore, we believe that fair comparisons require considering the specific properties of \emph{scenarios}.
-Scenarios describe relevant aspects of different anomaly detection applications, such as anomaly and data type, or evaluation objective.
+Given the number of applications, it is impractical to compare anomaly detection algorithms individually for each application.
+Therefore, \textbf{we believe that meaningful comparisons require considering \emph{scenarios}}.
+Scenarios describe relevant aspects of different anomaly detection applications, including anomaly type, data modality, and processing time.
 This type of comparison provides a detailed view highlighting improvements in specific scenarios.
-To abstract anomaly detection applications into scenarios, one can define a taxonomy covering the important characteristics of each scenario.
-Using this taxonomy, we can derive scenario-specific subsets of benchmark datasets.

-Various anomaly detection taxonomies have been proposed~\cite{chandolaAnomalyDetectionSurvey2009,baddarAnomalyDetectionComputer2014,makaniTaxonomyMachineLeaning2018,sebestyenTaxonomyPlatformAnomaly2018,fernandesComprehensiveSurveyNetwork2019,chalapathyDeepLearningAnomaly2019,wittkoppTaxonomyAnomaliesLog2021,pangDeepLearningAnomaly2022,aldayriTaxonomyAnomalyDetection2022,han2022adbench}.
-Most taxonomies focus on learning paradigms (supervised, semi-supervised, or unsupervised), algorithm type \cite{sorboNavigatingMetricMaze2024}, or application aspects~\cite{esteveztapiadorAnomalyDetectionMethods2004,gyanchandaniTaxonomyAnomalyBased2012}.
-The data-centric taxonomy of anomaly characteristics proposed by \citet{foorthuisNatureTypesAnomalies2021} categorizes anomaly detection by datasets, algorithms, and objectives.
-However, categorizing anomaly detection methods by application or algorithm family can overlook important aspects such as anomaly characteristics (e.g., local versus global, sequence versus point versus clustered, univariate versus multivariate, distance versus density versus clustering anomalies, or anomaly ratio), (intrinsic) data dimensionality, time criticality (e.g., real-time versus batch processing), and evaluation constraints.
-In particular, there may be connections between these aspects.
-For instance, some algorithms may be designed to detect specific types of anomalies, while others may be able to detect diverse types of anomalies.